Popular Topics

 The ever-evolving nature of science creates a never-ending obligation to reevaluate our prior training practices and recommendations against recent developments in the field.
 This obligation only increases when you write about these opinions publicly.
 Before we head into the Canada Day long weekend, I thought I’d take a quick look at a few recent studies […]

 I recently had the opportunity to speak to an audience of strength coaches and athletic therapists regarding optimizing nutritional and exercise strategies to enhance connective tissue adaptations.
-One component of this talk was to highlight a relatively complex analysis of the Achilles tendon structure and how this work produced an ultimately simplistic exercise prescription (i.e. […]
+One component of this talk was to highlight a relatively complex analysis of Achilles tendon structure and how this work produced an ultimately simplistic exercise prescription (i.e. do […]

 New approaches in connective tissue rehab